bsclifton/svcmgr/README.md

 ## svcmgr
 A very simple Windows app that puts itself in the tray.

-Add a shortcut to `shell:startup` and enjoy
+Add a shortcut to `shell:startup` and enjoy.
+May require admin access when launching.

 Tray icon:
 - uses _r/stopped.ico when service is stopped